Blogs

 We practice to improve.

-I remember talking with a old teammate of mine, Bryan, about an amazing between the legs shot Andre Agassi made in a tennis match.
+I remember talking with an old teammate of mine, Bryan, about an amazing between-the-legs shot Andre Agassi made in a tennis match.
 Top players do the basics over and over until the muscle memory is automatic.
 We watch amazing feats on Sports Center, but what we don’t get to see are the hours and hours of practice it took to be able to make something like this happen.

 trickshot